rebucom/technical-accessment/README.md

-# Technical Test for Backend Engineering Role at Rebucom
+# Technical Test for Backend Engineering Role

 ## Problem Statement
 Your client application sends data to the server every 5 minutes through a socket connection.
 When data is received from thousands of users at once, the app suffers performance issues because each message writes directly to the database.
 To address this, create a message queue service that manages socket data, batching writes to the database to improve efficiency.